 Pensacola Housing administers the housing choice voucher program throughout Escambia County, Florida.

-The City of Pensacola Housing Office is pleased to now offer HAPCheck.
+The City of Pensacola Housing Office is pleased to offer HAPCheck.
 This secure service offers landlords faster access to housing assistance payment (HAP) information.
+Visit the HAPCheck website.

 Annual & 5-Year Plans

 The Public Housing Agency Plan is a plan that informs HUD, residents, and the public of the Public Housing Agencies (PHAs) mission for serving the needs of low-income and very low-income families and the PHA's strategy for addressing those needs.
 PHAs must submit 5-year plans for tenant-based assistance and public housing programs.
 Some PHAs are also required to submit annual plans to supplement the 5-Year plans.